dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 When you design a UI, consider implementing these best practices:

 - Write your UI in UI in code.
-When you create your UI by using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you expose it through built-in localization APIs.
+When you create your UI by using XAML, you expose it through built-in localization APIs.

 - Avoid using absolute positions and fixed sizes to lay out content; instead, use relative or automatic sizing.